|

 Kevin R. D. Shepherd

-- A critical view of Paul K. Feyerabend, the philosopher of science who promulgated the “against method” version of relativism.
+- A critical view of Paul K. Feyerabend, the postmodernist philosopher of science who promulgated the “against method” version of relativism.

 - A presentation of citizen sociology, or a version of sociography, in relation to the contemporary yob problem in Britain.
 Includes reference to the skinhead and punk antecedents to yob behaviour.